Star Wars Loses #1 to Obsession: What Mandalorian & Grogu’s Second Weekend Really Mean

 Solo collapsed in its second weekend, dropping 65.2% from its three-day opening and 71.46% from its four-day Memorial Day opening.

-If The Mandalorian and Grogu follows the same path, Disney and Lucasfilm are going to have a problem.
+If The Mandalorian and Grogu follow the same path, which it is, Disney and Lucasfilm are going to have a problem.

 A front-loaded opening would suggest the movie played mostly to the remaining hardcore Star Wars audience and didn’t bring in enough casual fans, families, or lapsed viewers.